Skip to main content

 On Teaching

 My enthusiasm for teaching stems from an exceptional group of mentors, from whom I learned to think critically, communicate clearly, and seek connections between diverse ideas, disciplines, and communities.
 These skills and values have served as the foundation of my research career and have shaped my teaching philosophy.
 As an Instructor, I strive to create a collaborative classroom in which conceptual knowledge, experiential learning, and active inquiry come together to facilitate student success.
 I am a proponent of learning by doing, which provides a connection for the material discussed in the classroom to a tangible, applied, or feedback-driven outcome, and place considerable emphasis on teaching through demonstrations, discussing clinical case studies, and reviewing cutting-edge research relating to classroom topics.
-I am certified by the Center for the Integration of Research, Teaching, and Learning, have three years of undergraduate teaching experience at the University of Florida, served for four years as a consultant, lecturer, and mentor for the Cancer Prevention Research Training Program Summer Research Experience at the University of Texas MD Anderson Cancer Center, and most recently served as a Program Instructor for MD Anderson’s Tobacco Treatment Specialists Training Program.
-Additionally, I am highly committed to training and mentoring, and over the last nine years have directly trained and mentored over 20 laboratory staff, graduate, and undergraduate students.
-I am eager to pursue additional opportunities to teach, train, and mentor students through the SSMV, and am passionate about preparing the next generation of STEM leaders.
+I am certified by the Center for the Integration of Research, Teaching, and Learning, have three years of undergraduate teaching experience at the University of Florida, served for four years as a consultant, lecturer, and mentor for the Cancer Prevention Research Training Program Summer Research Experience at the University of Texas MD Anderson Cancer Center, and have also served as a Program Instructor for MD Anderson’s Tobacco Treatment Specialists Training Program.
+I have been an Instructor at the SSMV since the fall of 2018, where I have served as a classroom instructor, scientific project advisor, and mentor.
+Importantly, I am highly committed to training and mentoring, and am passionate about preparing the next generation of STEM leaders.

 Research

-I am a cognitive and behavioral neuroscientist who uses neuroimaging (EEG, fMRI) to study the neural mechanisms underlying compulsive cue-induced behaviors, such as nicotine addiction and obesity.
-My research is focused around a central theme of emotional stimulus processing, using both psychophysiological and behavioral measures to assess motivational and attentional processes in humans.
+I am a Cognitive and Behavioral Neuroscientist whose research focuses on affective stimulus processing using psychophysiological (i.e., dense-array electroencephalography; EEG) and behavioral measures to study the neural mechanisms underlying compulsive cue-induced behaviors, such as nicotine addiction and obesity.
 My Master’s thesis examined hierarchical processing in the human visual system to determine which features of a cue (color, shape, orientation) influence the salience, or importance, of that cue in the brain.
 My PhD work showed that particularly salient environmental cues, (e.g., pictures of snakes for snake-phobic adults) automatically attract attentional resources at the cost of processing task-relevant information.
-As a postdoctoral fellow, I had the opportunity to extend this research to other populations whose behavior is sensitive to environmental cues (e.g., smokers, obese and over-weight individuals).
-I expect that a better understanding of the neural mechanisms underlying nicotine dependence and obesity will lead to the development of more effective smoking cessation treatments and weight-control interventions, will result in innovative paradigms designed to inform regulatory policy and treatment practice, and will reduce the devastating economic and health consequences associated with smoking and obesity.
+As a postdoctoral fellow in Cancer Prevention at The University of Texas MD Anderson Cancer Center, I had the opportunity to extend this research to other populations whose behavior is sensitive to environmental cues (e.g., smokers, obese and over-weight individuals).
+Since 2018, I have collaborated on educational outreach projects with the Vanderbilt Center for Addiction Research to educate high school and middle school students on the neurobiology of addiction and its effects on the adolescent brain through neuroscience-based education efforts.
+I am also the Core Co-Lead at the Vanderbilt Alcohol Use Disorder Research and Education Center Dissemination Core.

 Publications